 Assign roles

 At the bottom of the Settings > Permissions page, you will find a list of all users.
-Here you'll be able to assign users their appropriate permission role.
+Here you can assign users their appropriate permission role.

 Guest role